Noticed a certain consistency in literary journals? Been wondering why it takes months, even years, to receive rejection letters?

-“We felt all the discussions of MFA programs was getting really unproductive,” said The New Yorker’s Deborah Treisman.
+“We felt the discussion of MFA programs was getting really unproductive,” said The New Yorker’s Deborah Treisman.
 “I mean, we’re talking about fiction here.
 Come on, people.
 Stop talking about it, and start writing it better.
 So we’ll put the code out there, see what people do with it.”

 Other sources agreed.
-“There’s this sense,” an Iowa Writers Workshop official said, “that fiction is all dry and stuffy, or else snotty and condescending.
+“There’s this sense,” an Iowa Writers Workshop official said, “that fiction is dry and stuffy.
 What if people were as excited by fiction as they are about Facebook or Twitter?
-What if instead of Angry Birds everyone was talking about this week’s story, in… I don’t know….
-Wouldn’t that be something?
+What if instead of Angry Birds everyone was talking about this week’s story, in—I don’t know— Wouldn’t that be something?
 But I don’t see that happening the way things are now.”

 The full code will be released on Monday from MFA programs around the country.